ParkerICI/premessa/README.md

 - *Apply current gates to all files*: applies the current gates to all the files.
 - *Normalize*: starts the normalization routine.

+The workflow involves cycling through all the files and adjusting the beads gates in the plot, in order to identify the beads.
+Only events that are included in *all* the beads gates are identified as beads.
+As detailed in the dialog box that is above the row of buttons, only files for which the gates have been defined will be used as input for normalization.

+You can cycle back and forth between different files, as the GUI will remember the gates you have selected for each file.

+When you hit the *Normalize* button, if

 #Differences with the Matlab Normalizer

+The normalization algorithm is exactly identical to the on used in the original Matlab implementation of the normalizer.
+The only differences relate to the way the GUI manages the workflow, and to the organization of the output directory structure.